-MLAB 1100 - SUPPLEMENTAL INSTRUCTION IN COLLEGE ALGEBRA (3/0/3)
+MLAB 1100 - SUPPLEMENTAL INSTRUCTION IN COLLEGE ALGEBRA (3-0-3)

 Co-requisite: Enrollment in a corresponding college algebra (MATH 1100) section is required.
-Supplemental instruction in college algebra is required for students with an 18 or 19 on the enhanced ACT.
+Supplemental instruction in college algebra is required for students with an ACT Math score of 19 or a COMPASS Algebra score of 40-45.
 This course will be taught in conjunction with specially designated college algebra sections.
 Course is graded S/U. (270101)